Isiah Kiner-Falefa Player Props: Yankees vs. Rangers

 Isiah Kiner-Falefa At The Plate

-- In seven of 18 games this year, Kiner-Falefa got a hit, but only one each time.
+- In eight of 20 games this season, Kiner-Falefa got a hit, but only one each time.

-- Kiner-Falefa has an RBI in one game this year, and it was more than one in that game.
+- Kiner-Falefa has driven in a run in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.